PFNOW/GitHubSentinel/README-EN.md

 </p>

 GitHub Sentinel is an open-source tool AI Agent designed for developers and project managers.
 It automatically retrieves and aggregates updates from subscribed GitHub repositories on a regular basis (daily/weekly).
 Key features include subscription management, update retrieval, notification system, and report generation.
+Hacker News can automatically scrape trending topics from the forum at https://news.ycombinator.com/ and generate reports, which are then sent to users' email inboxes.

 ## Features
 - Subscription management